CHAPTER ONE

 “What about the broken window?”

-Watching him out of the corner of her eye, Alyssa googled ‘shock induced psychosis,’ remembering that she saw him during her visit to campus a few weeks earlier.
+Alyssa googled ‘shock-induced psychosis’ while watching him out of the corner of her eye, remembering that she saw him during her visit to campus a few weeks earlier.
 That’s it!
 He’s the one they hired.
 Stone.
 Yes!
 Sam Stone?
 No. Sid?
 Close.
 Slade?
-An Arabic name, with an “S” and a “D.” Saeed.
+An Arabic name, with an “S” and a “D.” After a few moments of pondering, the name came to her.
+Saeed.
 Saeed Stone.
-She looked to see him hunched over, hands clasped, the old woman was humming, rocking, her eyes locked with his in an alarming mind meld.
+She looked to see him hunched over, hands clasped, the old woman humming, rocking, her eyes locked with his in an alarming mind meld.
 Say his name, she thought.
-That would shock him more.
-Walk between them.
+No. Walk between them.
 It’s not my business.
 Cough loudly.
 It’s not my business!

 He forced a smile.
 “Hi,” he said, then looked away.